orenbenkiki/dynamake/README.rst

 ``src/main.c`` which will be compiled with ``-g -O3``.

 It is common to manually load a default configuration file before invoking :py:func:`dynamake.make.main`.
+By default this is ``Config.yaml``, which can be overriden by setting the ``DYNAMAKE_CONFIG_FILE`` environment variable, or by specifying an explicit ``--config`` command line flag.

 In general the last matching rule wins, so any user-specified configuration using command-line arguments will take precedence over this default configuration.

 Generated Configuration Files